 The Bristol mayor, Marvin Rees, criticised the violence as counter-productive, via The Guardian, stating that the “lawlessness on show” will be “used as evidence and promote the need for the bill”.

 After condemning the violence, he said: “I recognise the frustrations with the police, crime, sentencing and courts bill.
 I have major concerns about the bill myself, which is poorly thought-out and could impose disproportionate controls on free expression and the right to peaceful protest.”

-Meanwhile, Labour Party leader Keir Starmer has told MPs to vote against the bill.
-According to the Guardian, Starmer said the bill contained “next to nothing” on combating gendered violence.
-Other politicians including Diane Abbott and David Lammy have spoken out against the bill also.
+Despite Labour Party leader Keir Starmer telling MPs to vote against the bill, according to the Guardian, stating the bill contained “next to nothing” on combating gendered violence, MPs backed the bill once again this July.